-Yanks rally, beat Indians 10-9 to reach ALDS vs rival Rays
+Yanks sweep Indians 10-9 in draining game, meet Rays in ALDS

-CLEVELAND (AP) — DJ LeMahieu’s tiebreaking single in the ninth inning off Cleveland closer Brad Hand sent the New York Yankees into the AL Division Series with a wild 10-9 win over the Indians early Thursday in a rain-delayed Game 2 that started in September and ended in October.
+DJ LeMahieu’s tiebreaking single in the ninth inning off closer Brad Hand sent the Yankees into the AL Division Series — and a matchup with rival Tampa Bay — after a wild 10-9 win over the Cleveland Indians early Thursday in the longest nine-inning game in major league history.

-At 4 hours, 50 minutes — even without the delays — it was the longest nine-inning game (regular season or postseason) in major league history, ending after 1 a.m.
+At 4 hours, 50 minutes — even without two rain delays totaling another 76 minutes — it was draining.
+It’s no wonder after Aroldis Chapman got the final out well after 1 a.m. that the Yankees barely celebrated on the field.
+They observed COVID protocols and shared some fist bumps as they left.

+“You don’t have to pour champagne on each other to appreciate what an epic game that was and the fact that we’re moving on,” Boone said.

-The Yankees will play rival Tampa Bay in a best-of-five Division Series next week in San Diego.
-New York went 2-8 during a testy season series with the top-seeded Rays, who won the AL East by seven games over the second-place Yankees.
+The Yankees will play the Rays in a best-of-five Division Series next week in San Diego.
+New York went 2-8 during a testy season series with top-seeded Tampa Bay, which won the AL East by seven games over the second-place Yankees.

 “They’ve been the best team in our league all year, so we’re excited to play the best team and hopefully can have our way with them,” Boone said.